Koi Angelfish Care: Mine Lived With Goldfish for Years

 Temperament & Behavior

-As members of the cichlid family, Koi Angelfish are considered semi-aggressive.
-Their behavior is identical to that of other common angelfish varieties.
-They are generally peaceful but will establish a social hierarchy and can become territorial, especially as they mature and form breeding pairs.
-They are predatory towards very small fish and invertebrates.
+As members of the cichlid family, Koi Angelfish are semi-aggressive, with behavior identical to other common angelfish varieties: generally peaceful but establishing a social hierarchy, becoming territorial as they mature and pair off, and predatory toward very small fish and invertebrates.

 Tank Requirements & Habitat